 - pet or wild dogs

-- domestic or feral cats
+- domestic or wild cats

 Putting an object in your mouth that was touched by someone with an active infection can also spread salmonellosis.

-You typically carry Salmonella bacteria in your body for 12 to 72 hours before you show symptoms.
-Some bacteria may not cause symptoms for months.
+You typically carry Salmonella bacteria in your body for

 Once salmonellosis takes hold, you’ll start experiencing symptoms rather suddenly.

 The best way to prevent salmonellosis is by taking measures to minimize your exposure to Salmonella bacteria.
 Do the following to keep yourself from contracting the bacteria.
-These tips will also avoid transmitting salmonellosis to others if you already have it:
+These tips will also help you avoid transmitting salmonellosis to others if you already have it: